 “Each centre has built into it multiple forms of backup in equipment and controls.
-Specifically relevant to this incident, each data centre includes two core switches (a piece of hardware that directs transactions for processing) – a primary switch and a secondary switch,” says Hogg.
+Specifically relevant to this incident, each data center includes two core switches (a piece of hardware that directs transactions for processing) – a primary switch and a secondary switch,” says Hogg.

 “If the primary switch fails, in normal operation the backup switch would take over.
-In this instance, a component within a switch in our primary data centre suffered a very rare partial failure which prevented the backup switch from activating.”
+In this instance, a component within a switch in our primary data center suffered a very rare partial failure which prevented the backup switch from activating.”